Wolf and wolf-dog hybrid ownership by private citizens has long been a contentious issue in the United States. What exactly is a hybrid?

 Wolves and dogs mature at different rates, which makes the physical and mental development of a hybrid animal unpredictable.
 Sexual maturity of wolves signals a shift in hormone quantity and balance.
 This hormonal change is often coupled with behavioral changes in the animal.

-Domestic dogs tend to mature much earlier (6 to 8 months of age) and have significantly fewer hormonal changes, but the challenging behavior still exists, although it is typically less intense in most breeds compared to wolves.
+Domestic dogs tend to mature much earlier (6 to 8 months of age), but the challenging behavior still exists, although it is typically less intense in most breeds compared to wolves.
 Hybrids can exhibit any combination of wolf or dog maturation rates and behavioral changes.

 Additionally, the territorial instinct of wolves to protect their food source by establishing a home range through defecation and urination may be transferred to the owner’s home.
 A couch or corner of the room may take the place of a tree or rock.
 Dogs, on the other hand, through domestication, have lost that instinct to urinate or defecate anywhere they feel is their territory and are easily trained to eliminate in a designated area.